prjla35/the-aces/README.md

 # The Aces Website

 Welcome to The Aces website repository!
-This website is based around a student council theme and provides a platform for students from different areas to communicate with each other and have fun.
+This website is based around a community theme and provides a platform for peoples from different areas to communicate with each other and have fun.

 ## Table of Contents